Daniibooii/dispensary-app/README.md

 Include polished front-end/UI<br>
 Meet good quality coding standards: indentation/scoping/naming<br>

-We presented our work to a group of our peers; the Powerpoint presentation is available for viewing below:<br>
+We presented our work to a group of our peers in late March;<br> the Google Docs presentation used is available for viewing below:<br>
 https://docs.google.com/presentation/d/1UGg5VhAX3pe2CqOi0sk7Jw4gYQ-BVF7UpDAyf4exe2o/edit?usp=sharing<br>

 For context, Jared, Cris, and Sam are three more-experienced programmers who generously provided their time and expertise.<br>

 ## Inspirations